apocalyptech/UAssetAPI/README.md

 **NOTE:** The last version of this fork which works with UAssetGUI v1.0.0.0-alpha.7 is "2022-11-02-01"

+**2025-03-04-01**
+ - `ObjectConst` graphing was trimming off some of the reported target when there were dots in the name.
+I have no idea why I was doing that, but it's causing problems for other folks using the graph, so I've commented out that trimming.

 **2022-12-16-01**
  - Added graphing support for `CallMulticastDelegate` opcodes (though the `Parameters` array in there is basically still untested, except for cases